 The golf course as part of a sponge city

-“Sponge sity” – meaning a city that takes advantage of nature’s natural water management to minimize flooding, protect groundwater resources, and provide fresh water to city residents.
+If you take a closer look at the function of a golf course in a large city or in urban areas, you will see that this green space, quickly covering more than 60 hectares over 18 holes, fits perfectly into the concept of the sponge city, which is seen as an innovative approach to tackling environmental problems in increasingly urbanized areas.
+“Sponge city” – means a city that takes advantage of nature’s natural water management to minimize flooding, protect groundwater resources, and provide fresh water to city residents.
 At the heart of this concept are infiltration areas, which play a critical role in the functionality of a sponge city.
-These infiltrations include golf courses.
+These areas include golf courses.

-The term “sponge city” was first coined in the 1980s by architects and urban planners who were developing sustainable approaches to urban water management.
-The idea behind the concept is simple but effective: instead of quickly diverting rainwater away from the streets via sealing and sewers, it has to be retained in the city, absorbed and slowly infiltrated into the ground.
-In this way, the city mimics the natural water-holding capacity of ecosystems and minimizes the negative impacts of flooding and water scarcity.
+The term “sponge city” was first coined in the 1980s by architects and urban planners who developed sustainable approaches to urban water management.
+The idea behind the concept is simple but effective.
+Instead of rainwater being quickly drained away from the streets via sealing and sewers, it should be retained in the city, absorbed and slowly seeped into the ground.
+In this way, the town mimics the natural water absorption capacity of ecosystems and minimizes the negative effects of flooding and water scarcity.

-Sealed areas in major cities such as Berlin and London
+Sealed surfaces in large cities such as Berlin and London

-The course of the infiltration processes and water extraction
+The course of infiltration processes and water extraction

-The processes in infiltration areas are critical to the successful implementation of the sponge city concept.
+The processes in infiltration areas are crucial for the successful implementation of the sponge city concept.
 When it rains, water collects on surfaces such as roofs, streets and squares.
 Instead of draining water quickly, specially designed green spaces, parks, rooftops and walkways are used to capture stormwater.
 These areas often have permeable soil or substrate that allows water to slowly percolate into the subsoil.
-In this context, golf courses offer much larger areas than, for example, gardens or small parks for the infiltration process, which takes place in several steps:
+In this context, golf courses offer far larger areas than gardens or small parks for the seepage process, which takes place in several stages.

 - Absorption: The green areas absorb the rainwater and store it temporarily.